One Transformer Can Understand Both 2D & 3D Molecular Data: Experiments

 \subsection{Ablation Study}

 In this subsection, we conduct a series of experiments to investigate the key designs of our Transformer-M. In this paper, we use two training objectives to train the model, and we will ablate the effect of the two training objectives.
 Besides, we use three modes to activate different channels with a pre-defined distribution, and we will study the impact of the distribution on the final performance.
+Due to space limitation, we present more analysis on our Transformer-M model in Appendix~\ref{appendix-more-analysis}.

-\paragraph{Impact of the pre-training tasks.} As stated in Section~\ref{sec-exp-pretrain}, our Transformer-M is pre-trained on the PCQM4Mv2 training set via two tasks: (1) predicting the HOMO-LUMO gap of molecules in both 2D and 3D formats.
+\looseness=-1 \textbf{Impact of the pre-training tasks.}$\enspace$ As stated in Section~\ref{sec-exp-pretrain}, our Transformer-M model is pre-trained on the PCQM4Mv2 training set via two tasks: (1) predicting the HOMO-LUMO gap of molecules in both 2D and 3D formats.
 (2) 3D position denoising.
 We conduct ablation studies on both PCQM4Mv2 and QM9 datasets to check whether both objectives benefit downstream tasks.
 In detail, we conduct two additional experiments.
 The first experiment is training Transformer-M models from scratch on PCQM4Mv2 using its 2D graph data and QM9 using its 3D geometric data to check the benefit of the overall pre-training method.
 The second experiment is pre-training Transformer-M without using the 3D denoising task to study the effectiveness of the proposed 2D-3D joint pre-training approach.
 The results are shown in Table~\ref{tab:ab-pcq-qm9}.
-It can be seen that the joint pre-training significantly boosts the performance on both datasets.
-Besides, the 3D Position Denoising task is also beneficial, especially on the QM9 dataset.
+It can be seen that the joint pre-training significantly boosts the performance on both PCQM4Mv2 and QM9 datasets.
+Besides, the 3D Position Denoising task is also beneficial, especially on the QM9 dataset in the 3D format.

-\paragraph{Impact of mode distribution.} Denote $(p_{\text{2D}},p_{\text{3D}},p_{\text{2D}\&\text{3D}})$ as the probability of the modes mentioned in Section~\ref{sec-exp-pretrain}.
+\textbf{Impact of mode distribution.}$\enspace$ Denote $(p_{\text{2D}},p_{\text{3D}},p_{\text{2D}\&\text{3D}})$ as the probability of the modes mentioned in Section~\ref{sec-exp-pretrain}.
 We conduct experiments to investigate the influence of different distributions on the model performance.
 We select three distribution with $(p_{\text{2D}},p_{\text{3D}},p_{\text{2D}\&\text{3D}})$ being: 1:1:1, 1:2:2, and 1:2:1.
-The results are presented in Table \ref{tab:ab-mode}.
-We can see that the trained models significantly surpass previous works for all three configurations.
-Using a slightly larger probability on the 3D mode achieves the best results.
+The results are presented in Table \ref{tab:ab-pcq-qm9}.
+We obtain consistent conclusions on both PCQM4Mv2 and QM9 datasets: 1) for all three configurations, our Transformer-M model achieves strong performance, which shows that our joint training is robust to hyperparameter selection; 2) Using a slightly larger probability on the 3D mode achieves the best results.